Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Derivation of the KdV--Burgers equation

 \subsection{Non-dimensionalization}

-We non-dimensionalize our system with the known characteristic scales: the horizontal length scale $L$ over which $\eta$ changes rapidly, expressed as an effective wavenumber $k_E \coloneqq 2 \pi/L$; the (initial) wave amplitude $a_0 = H_0/2$ (\ie{} half the wave height $H_0$); the depth $h$; the gravitational acceleration $g$; and the wind speed $U$, expressed as a pressure magnitude $P \propto \rho_a (U-c)^2$.
+We non-dimensionalize our system with the known characteristic scales: the horizontal length scale $L$ over which $\eta$ changes rapidly, expressed as an effective wavenumber $k_E \coloneqq 2 \pi/L$; the (initial) wave amplitude $a_0 = H_0/2$ (\ie{} half the wave height $H_0$); the depth $h$; the gravitational acceleration $g$; and the wind speed $U$, expressed as a pressure magnitude $P \propto \rho_a (U-c)^2$, with $\rho_a \approx \num{1.225e-3} \rho_w$ the density of air.
 Denoting non-dimensional variables with primes, we have